Stage one: Establish whether there is a genuine redundancy situation

 - voluntary redundancies: employees volunteer to be made redundant as opposed to compulsory selection;

 - Reducing hours of work: this can involve short-time working or overtime bans;

 - Temporary stoppages of work: this can include lay-offs or unpaid leave; and/or

 - Recruitment freeze: not taking on any more employees.

 Stage four: Establish a proposal for restructure and its supporting rationale

 An employer needs to identify which "roles" it intends to remove and have a sound justification as to why.
 Roles can be either "standalone" roles, i.e. where only one role of that type exists in the organisation (e.g. vice-chancellor), or can form a "pool" of roles, i.e. where multiple roles of that type exist (e.g. law lecturer).

-If an employer intends to remove a role from a pool of roles, the employer needs to ensure that it consults with all employees within the defined pool before making a selection as to which employee is to be made redundant potentially.
-If the employer does not add all the appropriate roles into this pool, it risks any redundancies being deemed to be unfair.
+If an employer intends to remove a role from a pool of roles, it needs to ensure that it consults with all employees within the defined pool before making a selection as to which employee is to be made redundant potentially.
+If the employer does not add all the appropriate roles into this pool, it risks redundancies being deemed unfair.